Rays Vs Dodgers Prediction, Odds, Pick

 How to Watch Rays vs Dodgers

-TV: Bally Sports Sun (Rays) / SportsNet LA (Dodgers) / MLB Network
+TV: Bally Sports Sun (Rays) / SportsNet LA (Dodgers) / MLB Extra Innings

 Stream: fuboTV (Click for free trial)